mpazaryna/ai-experiments/docs/environments.md

    - You can also use version control systems like Git to track changes in your `requirements.txt` file and collaborate with others effectively.

 In summary, a `requirements.txt` file is a simple and effective way to manage and document the dependencies of your Python project.
 It helps ensure that your project is reproducible and can be easily shared with others.

+## Monorepo and Requirements.txt

+It seems as if in Github codespaces, I've had repeated problems with trying to run good code in the monorepo when I've got the requirements.txt file at the root level.
+For an experiment, I removed it and built the .env from the file found in courses/deeplake.